-Veni Vidi Film is a Creative Production Company.
-Our passion lies in developing and producing new work that engages audiences through unique perspectives and focuses on imaginative storytelling.
+Veni Vidi Film is a creative production company.
+Our passion lies in developing and producing work that engages audiences through unique and untold perspectives with focused and imaginative storytelling.

 Building on a growing network of talent we also want to help foster a collective of creatives drawing from each other through collaboration to create great work together.
 Our present slate of work includes shorts and a number of pilots and features in development.

 VENI VIDI was founded in 2008 as company, originally producing theatrical productions and events for VEVI VIDI Theatre Company, before forming VENI VIDI Film in 2012 to primarily focus on film.

 Drawing on a collective number of years experience working in the industry for film, theatre and broadcast companies such as LucasFilm, The BBC, Really Useful Theatres and The Sundance Institute, The company was formed out of our passion and desire to create and produce new work.

 As an ethos, the company is dedicated to producing and telling stories that challenges, entertains and explores the limitless possibilities of the cinematic art form.
 Since the company was first formed a growing body work has been produced from award winning shorts, audio dramas, theatrical productions, new writing labs and pilots.

 From the outset, part of the company’s aim is establishing an environment that supports and nurtures new talent and growing a collective of actors, writers, directors and producers that also share in the company’s vision.